-- a) a market that is used as the basis for the valuation of a significant proportion of the fund's assets is closed, or when trading on such a market is limited or suspended; - b) a political, economic, military, monetary or other emergency occurs; - c) owing to exchange controls or restrictions on other asset transfers, the fund can no longer transact its business; - d) large-scale redemptions of units occur that could significantly affect the interests of the remaining investors. - 5.
-The fund management company shall immediately apprise the auditors and the supervisory authority of any decision to defer redemptions.
+- The fund management company may temporarily and by way of exception defer repayment in respect of units in the interests of all investors if: - a) a market that is used as the basis for the valuation of a significant proportion of the fund's assets is closed, or when trading on such a market is limited or suspended; - a political, economic, military, monetary or other emergency occurs; - owing to exchange controls or restrictions on other asset transfers, the fund can no longer transact its business; - d) large-scale redemptions of units occur that could significantly affect the interests of the remaining investors. - The fund management company shall immediately apprise the auditors and the supervisory authority of any decision to defer redemptions.
 It shall also notify the investors in a suitable manner. - No units shall be issued as long as the repayment in respect of units is deferred for the reasons stipulated under prov.
 4 a)-c).